• Home

 Enhancing the visitor experience

-When Covid restrictions are lifted, Haslemere Info Hub will again be staffed by volunteers and open as much as possible on weekdays and at weekends, especially from May to October.
+Haslemere Info Hub is staffed by volunteers and is open as much as possible on weekdays and at weekends, especially from May to October.

 It offers tourism advice, helping you to make the most of your time in the area.
 It also showcases local social and sporting events and businesses.